PrimeTimeTran/next-blog/data/blog/mobile requirements.md

 ---
-title: 'Fundamental Mobile Developer Skills'
+draft: false
 date: '2023-05-10'
-tags: ['Mobile']
+title: 'Fundamental Mobile Developer Skills'
-draft: false
+tags: ['mobile']
 summary: 'A list of the necessary skills to qualify as a mobile develop in a framework'
 bibliography: references-data.bib
 canonicalUrl: